gophergala2016/rex/README.md

 having to spend all that money on physical pieces (and the effort/space to store and take care of them).
-While many board games exist on mobile devices many don't offer a low friction multiplayer experience and often they lose some essense had playing the physical games with friends, sitting at a table.
+While many board games exist on mobile devices many don't offer a low friction multiplayer experience and often they lose some essence had playing the physical games with friends, sitting at a table.
 It is exactly this feeling I am trying to replicate on a digital platform.
 See [Prior Art](#prior-art) for more background.

 ###Why write an application for a TV?